kevinladkins/top-movies-all-time-cli-app/README.md

 # TopMoviesAllTime

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/top_movies_all_time`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

-Cli app showing the top-grossing movies of all time (domestic, worldwide, and inflation-adjusted)
+This gem lists the top-grossing movies of all time by US box-office, US box-office adjusted for inflation, and international box-office.

 ## Installation